TiCaLiBrO/Trillidium/README.md

 * The `relative` will only allow your data to be relatively reassigned or altered, but not assigned.

 * The `mutable` will allow your data to be altered in all ways.
 If no keyword is given, mutability is assumed by default.
-This is to preserve quality of life.
+This is to preserve the quality of life.

 ## 2.4 Declarations

 If you wish to claim memory before assigning it a value, you can declare without assignment.
-It's reccomended that you use `;` for clarity, signalling that you intentionally did not provide assignment.
+It's recommended that you use `;` for clarity, signalling that you intentionally did not provide an assignment.

-    int32 x;
+    integer32 x;

 If you have a variable with mutability restrictions, you can use a declarative line on that variable with a new mutability rule to specify a deliberate change in mutability.